List of aviation accidents and incidents involving CFIT: Delta Air Lines Flight 723

 On July 31, 1973, Delta Air Lines Flight 723, a domestic passenger flight operated by a McDonnell Douglas DC-9-31 registered as N975NE crashed into a seawall, resulting in the deaths of all 89 occupants, including an initial survivor who died of his injuries more than 4 months after the crash.
 It was found that the crew hadn't made the necessary altitude callouts, causing them to descend below the glideslope, compounded by the unusual ATC actions while guiding the flight.

 Aviateca Flight 901

-On August 9, 1995, a Boeing 737-2H6 operating as Aviateca Flight 901, registered as N125GU with 65 occupants on board crashed into the San Vicente volcano, killing all 65 occupants on board.
+On August 9, 1995, a Boeing 737-2H6 operating as Aviateca Flight 901, registered as N125GU with 65 occupants crashed into the San Vicente volcano, killing all 65 occupants on board.
 The investigation found that the crew made multiple errors that led them to where they ended up, and the air traffic controller didn't alert them to this error, contributing to the accident.

 American Airlines Flight 383 (1965)

 On November 8, 1965, American Airlines Flight 383 operating on a scheduled domestic passenger flight from LaGuardia Airport in New York, to Cincinnati/Northern Kentucky International Airport in Ohio.
 The aircraft operating the flight, a Boeing 727-23 registered as N1996 crashed into a hill approximately 3 km north of the runway, killing 58 of the 62 occupants on board.

 The total sequence of events that caused the accident were never positively determined, but it is thought that the crew confused lights on the houses below as the runway lights, causing a sharp descent in an attempt to make what they thought was the runway.